 - Units, Frequency, & Duration: None.

-- Criteria for Subsequent Requests: None
+- Criteria for Subsequent Requests: None.

-- Recommended Clinical Approach1-9: Great toe surgical procedures are commonly performed and typically relate either to bunion deformity correction or to address 1st metatarsophalangeal joint osteoarthritis.
-Arthritis of the 1st MTP joint is often referred to as hallux rigidus and is the most common arthritic disease of the foot.
+- Recommended Clinical Approach: Great toe surgical procedures are commonly performed and typically relate either to bunion deformity correction or to address 1st metatarsophalangeal (MTP) joint osteoarthritis.
+Arthritis of the first MTP joint is often referred to as hallux rigidus and is the most common arthritic disease of the foot.
 Most patients complain of pain in the MTP joint of the great toe and associated loss of motion.
-Bone spurs can develop around the joint (mainly dorsally in addition to a loss of the articular surface cartilage.
-A bunion deformity is a complex deformity of the first ray that develops on the inside of the foot at the great toe metatarsophalangeal joint and is more common in females.
-It involves valgus deviation of the proximal phalanx in combination with varus position of the first metatarsal.
-Initial treatment for these conditions is non-operative (shoewear modifications, orthotics, splints, cushions/pads, corticosteroid injections, NSAIDs).
-In cases that progress and remain symptomatic, surgical treatment is indicated.
-Surgical treatment can involve soft tissue procedures, osteotomies, cheilectomy, fusion, or joint replacement.2-3,5-9
+Bone spurs can develop around the joint, mainly dorsally, in addition to a loss of the articular surface cartilage.
+A bunion deformity is a complex deformity of the first ray that develops on the inside of the foot at the great toe MTP joint.
+It is more common in females and involves valgus deviation of the proximal phalanx in combination with the varus position of the first metatarsal.
+Initial treatment for these conditions is non-operative (e.g., shoewear modifications, orthotics, splints, cushions/pads, corticosteroid injections, NSAIDs).
+In cases that progress and remain symptomatic, surgical treatment is indicated and may involve soft tissue procedures, osteotomies, cheilectomy, fusion, or joint replacement.1-9

 - Exclusions: None.